Our people

 Associate | Climate Action Co-Lead

-Tribal affiliations: Te Arawa whānui, Ngāti Awa and Ngāti Tūwharetoa
+Te Arawa whānui, Ngāti Awa, Ngāti Tūwharetoa

 Arohanui, and her climate action co-lead Esther Whitehead, support the implementation of The Funders Commitment on Climate Action an Initiative funded by Combined Community Trusts Aotearoa and supported by Centre for Social Impact.